 StaticToggle in this file.
 See

-DynamicallyPredictablyRandomToggle if you need a toggle to be defined for a random subset
+DynamicallyPredictablyRandomToggle if you need a plugin to be defined for a random subset of users.

 Tags document the feature’s expected audience, particularly services projects versus SaaS projects.